 Wood ash from the fireplace

-Soil (bagged soil from your local nursery)
+Soil (bagged soil from a local nursery)

 Composted herbivore manure (rabbit, cow, horse)